 ELLIOTT, R. S. Electromagnetics.
 History, theory and applications.
 IEEE Press N.York 1993 (EN)

 Planned learning activities and teaching methods

 Assesment methods and criteria linked to learning outcomes

-Tests written during semester (20 points), laboratory exercises (20 points), final exam (60 points).
+Tests written during the semester (12 points), laboratory exercises (12 points), computer exercises (12 points), individual project (10 points), final exam (56 points).

 Language of instruction